maksimdrachov/zephyr-rtos-tutorial/README.md

 ## 2. Setup
 ### 2.1.
 VSCode + PlatformIO + Zephyr RTOS

-To start I used this setup, if you don't need to go in-depth this will probably work.
+Starting off I used this setup, if you don't need to go in-depth this will probably work.

 However once you start messing with more 'advanced' features of Zephyr, you will probably have to make the transition to the `west` metatool.